-Descriptions of living life with a severe mental illness within the current study often centred on the experience of felt and enacted stigma.
-The stigmatising language used within the quote below [freak, retarded, psychopath] highlights the often isolating experience of social interaction for people in this study.
+Descriptions of living life with a severe mental illness within the current study often centred on the experience of felt (self-stigma) and enacted (discrimination) stigma.
+The stigmatising language used in the quote below [freak, retarded, psychopath] highlights the often isolating experience of social interaction for people in this study.

-This was in part due a lack of understanding of mental illness particularly amongst friends and family but also amongst mental health professionals which was perpetuated by media coverage of mental health.
-Such negative experiences reduced the trust people had in those around them and contributed to a sense of vulnerability within relationships that they did have with other humans.
-Even at points over the 12 month period where relationships with humans were discussed positively, such perceived or anticipated moral judgement led to a sense of superficiality within relationships which often led to frustration for participants.

 I think it [not talking to people about mental illness] stops me feeling so alone and a bit of a freak because a lot of people just don’t understand and they tend to sort of be wary as though you're going to turn into some sort of psychopath.
 I think mental illness frightens a lot of people or they think that you're somehow retarded.
 ID3, female, 2 cats

+This was in in part attributed to a lack of understanding of mental illness amongst friends and family but also amongst mental health professionals.
+The latter was viewed as perpetuated by media coverage of mental health. negative stigmatising experiences with others reduced the trust people held in those around them and contributed to a sense of vulnerability relating and relationships that respondents had with other humans.
+Even at points over the 12 month period where relationships with humans were discussed positively, perceived or anticipated moral judgement led to a sense of superficiality within relationships which often led to frustration for participants.

 I do talk to her a bit about things, but of course I can’t talk much about my mental illness because she doesn’t understand it.
 And my other brother tries to understand, but he doesn’t really, so…he tries to be sympathetic, which I appreciate, but it’s not really helping me.
 You need that, that understanding seems quite important.
 I need that from mental health services, but there again mental health services don’t understand everything about me because they see matters in a psychiatric way, and I don’t feel it’s helpful to me sometimes.
 I feel almost as if I’m being put down.
 ID 6, male, 1 cat

-This was compounded by a lack of trust in themselves which was linked in narratives to past behaviour during periods of crisis which further detracted from ontological security.
+This was compounded by a lack of trust in themselves articulated in narratives about past behaviour during periods of crisis which resulted in feelings of guilt further detracting from maintating a sense of ontological security.

 I don't trust myself, let alone anybody else.
 I mean, how can you trust yourself if you try and kill yourself?
 You know, at the end of the day, I've took tablets, overdoses, set fires… got knives, stabbed myself, slashed my wrists, everything.
 ID9, female, 1 dog

+Yeah, I mean one of the things, in terms of my immediate circle and my second circle is, it's, there's a massive guilt that you feel when you've been unwell, erm, because what happens to me is obviously I behave, they say that I'm a bit of a Jekyll and, and Mr Hyde, and the Jekyll side of me comes out when I'm having a, an episode because I've got bipolar.
+And, er, I say really unpleasant, er, nasty things to people and then when I, my, my mood starts to level out I sometimes start to remember how I've treated people, and so that, erm, impacts on my wellness where I start to feel incredibly guilty.
+ID11, female, 1 cat